Hannah Brown Reflects on ''Really Defeating'' DWTS Experience

 ABC/Eric McCandless

-This Dancing With the Stars contestant is all about being honesty and transparency.
+This Dancing With the Stars contestant is all about being honest and transparent.

 During the Monday, Oct.
 28, Halloween episode of DWTS, Hannah Brown had to fight back her tears after she received some particularly harsh critique and low scores.